 Well, here we are.
 2012 is quickly drawing to a close.
-This time last year this blog didn’t even exist.
-I was working feverishly to get everything set up on the back end, not to mention finalizing the actual Jordan’s Journey book.
+This time last year, this blog didn’t even exist.
+I was working feverishly to get everything set up on the back end, not to mention finalizing the Jordan’s Journey book.
 I opened the blog to the public on January 1st, 2012.
 And it’s been going strong ever since.
 Here’s a little overview of the past year…

 I am also pleased that Jordan’s Journey has found a home in at least six library collections across the country:

 Of course, there is this blog–which has been ongoing ever since it was first opened to the public.
 It’s been a challenge to get readers engaged, but when one of you leaves a comment on the blog, please know that it means a lot to me.
-Be sure to check out the archives to catch up on anything you missed.

 Jordan’s Journey has been more than just the blog, too.
 I was able to branch out with my writing and published my first piece in Georgia Backroads.
 Working with Georgia Backroads has been a blessing.
 You can look forward to more from me in this way in 2013!

 Thanks to all of you who have followed the blog throughout 2012.
-I hope it has been a worthwhile trip into the past, and that you will visit often in 2013.
+I hope it has been a worthwhile trip into the past and that you will visit often in 2013.
 I wish you a very happy new year.

 I took the above photo in May 2012 in Subligna, Georgia.